 About the Journal

-The International Journal of MCH and AIDS (IJMA) is a multidisciplinary, peer-reviewed, global health, open access journal that publishes original research articles, review articles, clinical studies, evaluation studies, policy analyses, and commentaries/opinions in all areas of maternal, infant, child health, (MCH) and HIV/AIDS in low and middle-income countries, and in populations experiencing health disparities around the world.
+The INTERNATIONAL JOURNAL OF MCH and AIDS (IJMA) is a United States-based multidisciplinary, peer-reviewed, global health, open access journal that publishes original research articles, review articles, clinical studies, evaluation studies, policy analyses, and commentaries/opinions in all areas of maternal, infant, child health, (MCH) and HIV/AIDS in low and middle-income countries, and in populations that are experiencing health disparities (i.e. inequalities) around the world.
 The journal focuses on the social determinants of health and disease as well as on the disparities in the burden of communicable, non-communicable, and neglected tropical diseases affecting infants, children, women, adults, and families across the life span in developing countries and around the world.

-One of the central remits of the journal is to focus on the intersection between MCH and HIV/AIDS issues around the world but more especially in the low and middle-income countries (LMICs), as classified by the World Bank.
-Diseases impacting populations in LMICs, also known as developing countries or the global South, are currently under-documented and underreported in existing peer-reviewed journals.
-IJMA therefore places a huge emphasis on the documentation and dissemination of work and new findings for neglected tropical diseases, especially when those papers are the products of collaboration between researchers in the global North and South.
+IJMA focuses on the intersection between MCH and HIV/AIDS around the world but more especially in the low and middle-income countries (LMICs), as classified by the World Bank.
+Diseases or healthcare policy issues impacting populations in LMICs, also known as developing countries or the global South, are currently under-documented and underreported in existing western-based, peer-reviewed journals.
+IJMA therefore places a huge emphasis on the documentation and dissemination of work and new findings especially when those papers are the products of collaboration between researchers in the global North and South.

 The journal covers, but is not limited to, the following global health subject areas:

 - Life expectancy, cause-specific mortality, and human development,

 - Maternal, infant, child, and youth mortality and morbidity in developing countries,

 - Determinants and consequences of childhood and adolescent obesity and sedentary behaviors, including smoking, alcohol,